Woman Born In Nazi Germany SILENCES Liberals Comparing Trump To Hitler | John Hawkins' Right Wing News

 - Comment Now 0

 Liberals like to compare Donald Trump to Hitler, but how accurate are they?
-While there are arguments to be made for similarities, (we’re all humans) Justen Charters from Independent Journal Review decided to interview a woman who was actually born in Nazi Germany.
+While there are arguments to be made for similarities (we’re all humans), Justen Charters from the Independent Journal Review decided to interview a woman who was actually born in Nazi Germany.

 Inga Andrews grew up in Dusseldorf, Germany while Hitler was in power.
 If anyone would know whether a leader is acting like the monstrous dictator, it would be her.